andrebrait/DATROMTool/README.md

 ## What is it?

-DATROMTool, or "_That_ ROM tool", is a platform-independent tool for performing operations on DAT files, arcade sets and video game ROMs.
+DATROMTool, or "_That_ ROM tool", is a platform-independent tool for ROM management and manipulation of DAT files.
 It is the successor to [1g1r-romset-generator](https://github.com/andrebrait/1g1r-romset-generator).

-It is heavily inspired by [SabreTools](https://github.com/SabreTools/SabreTools), which you should definitely check out.
+It is heavily inspired by [SabreTools](https://github.com/SabreTools/SabreTools) and [Retool](https://github.com/unexpectedpanda/retool).

+DATROMTool supports the usage of external metadata sources, such as [Retool metadata](https://github.com/unexpectedpanda/retool-clonelists-metadata), as well as purely using the input from DAT files.

 ## What are DAT files?